go-to-k/cls3/README.md

           bucket-name: YourBucket
           # bucket-name: YourBucket1, YourBucket2, YourBucket3 # To delete multiple buckets
           force: true # Whether to delete the bucket itself, not just the object (default: false)
+          quiet: false # Hide live display of number of deletions (default: true in GitHub Actions ONLY.)
           region: us-east-1 # Actually, no need to specify as it runs across regions
 ```